mitmedialab/2019-MIT-Computational-Law-Course/agenda.md

 11:30-2:00 - Concurrent Breakout Sessions

+> NOTE: Some sessions may be moved to Day 2 so more people can access more topics.

 * Brian Ulicny - VAT Tax
 * Beth McCarthy + Warren Agin - Bankruptcy
 * Juan Ramirez e-Discovery and Rapid Prototyping of Legal Tech Apps
 * Elizabeth Renieris - Competing Legal Frameworks for Humanity in the Data Driven Age
 * Michelle Gitlitz  - Smart Legal Contracts
+* Christina Colclough + Jonny Penn - Labor in the Digital Age

 2:00-3:30 - Report Out + Discussion for Each Group